apalii/apalii.test.app/README.md

 See also https://docs.aiohttp.org/en/stable/deployment.html#start-gunicorn

-Do not forget about env vars like `DEBUG=True gunicorn ...`
+Do not forget about env vars like `DEBUG=True gunicorn ...` and `nohup` for development purposes.

 #### Create a Gunicorn systemd Service File
-We should implement a more robust way of starting and stopping the application server.
+Now, we should implement a more robust way of starting and stopping the application server.
-To accomplish this, we'll make a systemd service file.
+To accomplish this, we'll make a systemd service file with environment variables.

-##### Prepare GitHub app parameters
+##### Prepare GitHub app parameters:

 * Register app in your GitHub account https://github.com/settings/developers
 * Copy `client_id` and `client_secret`
 * Set `client_id` and `client_secret` environment variables in systemd unit file

 Create and open a systemd service file for Gunicorn with sudo privileges in your text editor:
-Gunicorn config file:

 ```
 $ sudo nano /etc/systemd/system/gunicorn.service